soc221b/zod-schema-faker/README.md

   }),
   any: z.any(),
   unknown: z.unknown(),
-  // never: z.never(), // will throw an Error
+  // never: z.never(), // should not use its return value
   literal: z.literal('tuna'),
   strings: z.object({
     max: z.string().max(5),